 |Geography||Extended Project Qualification (EPQ)|

-Huge congratulations to the Clivebourne Sixth Form Class of 2017 for achieving an outstanding set of A Level results.
+Enormous congratulations to the Mossbourne Sixth Form Class of 2019 for achieving an outstanding set of A level results.

-80% of all grades in Mathematics were A*- B
+38% of all grades in Physics were A*- A

-41% of all grades in Physics were A*- A
+39% of all grades in History were A*- A

-37% of all grades in English were A*- A
+49% of all grades in English Literature were A*- A

-19 Students have left to study Medicine, Dentistry or Veterinary Medicine
+29 students have left to study Medicine, Dentistry or Veterinary Medicine since 2014

-The outstanding successes or our students was only possible with the continued and relentless support, care and guidance from parents and staff.
+The outstanding successes of our students was made possible with the continued and relentless support, care and guidance of parents and staff.

 Our staff at the Clivebourne Sixth Form firmly believe that the opportunity to development of cultural and personal interests support your university applications is an important part for your journey to your chosen pathway.
 As such, a varied and exciting Enrichment Programme is offered that will support you in becoming articulate, confident young adults with experience outside of the classroom.